mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 ## Exact next boundary

-Do not create a prototype until a fresh independent audit accepts N1-A2, its committed SHA is the sole dispatch input, and the still-absent root is assigned.
+Do not create a prototype until a fresh independent audit accepts N1-A3, its committed SHA is the sole dispatch input, and the still-absent root is assigned.

 Then execute only in this order:

-1. fresh independent source audit of the N1-A2 15-entry manifest, both strict schemas, gold/raw derivation, controls, 71 hostile dispositions, external trust boundary, product relation, path normal form, and absent root;
+1. fresh independent source audit of the N1-A3 15-entry manifest, both strict schemas, gold/raw ROW/RUN derivation, controls, 102 hostile dispositions, duplicate-key rejection, external trust boundary, product relation, path normal form, and absent root;
 2. only after acceptance, exactly one N-IETM Luna xhigh greenfield prototype against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;